 The primary goal of the Primary Years Programme (PYP) is to develop inquiring, knowledgeable, and caring young people who help create a better and more peaceful world through their actions.
 PYP provides a framework for organizing curriculum and delivering instruction.
 It is not a curriculum the school purchased to implement, rather it is a framework into which we fit our curriculum and the Utah State Standards.
 All grade levels focus their curriculum around the same six themes of global significance.
 These themes are intended to help children engage with their world and the world around them.
 In this program, students inquire, make connections, develop conceptual understanding, think critically, work collaboratively, consider multiple perspectives, construct meaning, reflect, and take action.

 The Middle Years Program (MYP) is designed for students in grades 6 – 10.
 It provides a framework of learning that encourages students to become creative, critical and reflective thinkers.
-The MYP emphasizes intellectual challenge, encouraging students to make connections between their studies in traditional subjects and the real world.
-It fosters the development of skills for communication, intercultural understanding and global engagement&mdashessential qualities for young people who are becoming global leaders.
+The MYP emphasizes intellectual challenge, encouraging students to make connections between their studies in traditional subjects and in the real world.
+It fosters the development of skills for communication, intercultural understanding, global engagement, and essential qualities for young people who are becoming global leaders.
 The MYP consists of eight subject groups: language acquisition, language and literature, individuals and societies, sciences, mathematics, arts, physical and health education, and design.
-By situating content in real-world global contexts and teaching students through a conceptual framework, MYP teachers help students develop their personal understanding, their emerging sense of self and responsibility in their community.
+By situating content in real-world global contexts and teaching students through a conceptual framework, MYP teachers help students develop their personal understanding, an emerging sense of self, and responsibility in their community.